 Balanced negative and positive spaces make the eye travel to the object of attention with ease.
 Negative space is the background, while positive space is the foreground if you are working on a bi-layered design layout.
 A very busy negative space may cause fatigue to the eyes and may divert the viewers’ attention from the primary subject of your content.
 You can create an illusion of a third dimension and depth on a two dimensional surface by overlapping, shading, highlighting and shadowing, building up on linear and atmospheric perspective by changing how air and fog perceive distant objects.
 For example, for a kids’ website, a negative space that is fluid and without any block images is preferable for easy eye movement.

-We created the infographic shown below for our Inclusion and Diversity compliance course
+We created the infographic shown above for our free Inclusion and Diversity compliance course

 The numbers in white - in contrast to the background - is a good balance of positive and negative space